What is differential geometry: curves and surfaces: Liberman's lemma

 where $\theta=\theta(t)$ denotes the angle between $\Norm(t)$ and the $z$-axis.

-Since $\Norm$ points up, we have $\theta(t)<\tfrac\pi2$, or equivalently
+Since $\Norm$ points up, we have $\theta(t)<\tfrac\pi2$, or equivalently $\cos\theta>0$.

-Since $f$ is convex, we have that the tangent plane supports the graph from below at any point; in particular $k(t)\ge 0$ for any $t$.
-It follows that the right hand side in \ref{eq:z''} is nonnegative; whence the statement follows. \qeds
+Since $f$ is convex, the tangent plane supports the graph from below at any point; in particular, $k(t)\ge 0$ for any~$t$.
+It follows that the right-hand side in \ref{eq:z''} is nonnegative; whence the statement follows. \qeds

+\begin{thm}{Exercise} Let $\Sigma$ be the graph of a locally convex function defined on an open subset of the plane.
+Show that $\Sigma$ has no closed geodesics. \end{thm}

-\begin{thm}{Exercise} Assume $\gamma$ is a unit-speed geodesic on a smooth convex surface $\Sigma$ and a point $p$ lies in the interior of the convex set bounded by~$\Sigma$.
+\begin{thm}{Exercise} Assume $\gamma$ is a unit-speed geodesic on a smooth convex surface $\Sigma$, and a point $p$ lies in the interior of the convex set bounded by~$\Sigma$.
 Set $\rho(t)=|p-\gamma(t)|^2$.
-Show that $\rho''(t)\le 2$ for any $t$. \end{thm}
+Show that $\rho''(t)\le 2$ for any~$t$. \end{thm}